Milo6400/Learning/README.md

 # Learning
-Try to learn something, just though the door!
+Try to learn something, just through the door!